serodriguez68/authz/README.md

 Given that `City` is a **scoping class**, we need to create a `ScopableByCity` module (note the naming convention) that must define two methods:
-- `#available_keywords` must return an array of strings with the available keywords for scoping by city.
+- `.available_keywords` must return an array of strings with the available keywords for scoping by city.
-- `#resolve_keyword` must translate the given keyword into an array of the ids of the cities that are available for that keyword.
+- `.resolve_keyword` must translate the given keyword into an array of the ids of the cities that are available for that keyword.
 The method must take 2 arguments: `keyword` and `requester` (the instance of the user that is being authorized).
     - If you add `+[nil]` to the array of ids resolved, you allow the bearer of the keyword to have access to